apache/datasketches-java/README.md

 you may need additional JVM arguments.
 Please refer to the [datasketches-memory README](https://github.com/apache/datasketches-memory/blob/master/README.md) for details.

 If your application uses Maven, you can also use the *pom.xml* of this component as an example of how to automatically configure the JVM arguments for compilation and testing based on the version of the JDK.

 ### Recommended Build Tool
 This DataSketches component is structured as a Maven project and Maven is the recommended Build Tool.

-There are two types of tests: normal unit tests and tests run by the strict profile.

 To run normal unit tests:

     $ mvn clean test

-To run the strict profile tests (only supported in Java 8):

-    $ mvn clean test -P strict

 To install jars built from the downloaded source: